TheAfifoluwa/Amplify-app-sign-up-automation-test/README.md

-# Amplify-app-sign-up-automation-test
+# Deydam-app-sign-up-automation-test
-This is a UI automation for Amplify app done using selenium IDE
+This is a UI automation for Deydam application done using selenium IDE